Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Convolutions arising from the conditionally monotone convolution

 Sometimes the limit distribution of Poisson's law of small numbers concerning a deformed convolution does not belong to $\p+$ \cite{KW}.
-We can give a sufficient condition to this problem.
-We also show a condition for $\ps$.
+We can prove a sufficient condition for this problem.
+We also show a condition for the central limit measure to be contained in $\ps$.